kharann/technical_challenge_devops/README.md

 This is answer to a technical challenge when i applied for a devops intern position.

 ## Task 1
+Parse some file
 **How would you parse it to find if the oldest timestamp is older than 1 hour than the current time.
-If it is older to trigger some alarm of your choice slack message or email.**
+If it is older, trigger some alarm of your choice slack message or email.**

 Personally, I think about lambda functions when I read something like this.
 This is because the should only run based on a trigger.
 Since the code only sends when the timestamp is at least 1 hour older than the current time.